DanielaTorresV/assasment-backend/README.md

 # Assasment-backend

 This is an initial version of FAVS API.
-In this documento you find the correctly way to use the API.
+In this document you find the correctly way to use the API.

 ## External Dependencies